MariviEscudero/MVST-coding-challenge/README.md

 # MVST coding challenge

 The task is to display the user GitHub repositories and allow to filter through the repositories by name using a search bar.
+## Future improvements

+I had liked to finish all the issues of this project, I had learned about the thechnologies that I don't use, but not enough to do a good job with them, so these are the improvements ready to be done when I reach the knowledge

+- Migrate from JavaScript to TypeScript
+- Imrovement of test
+- Migrate from  GitHub API REST to V4 API, which is built using GraphQL
+## Feedback about this challenge

+I have enjoyed doing this project, an learn about technologies that I dont't use, and practicing and learning more about the languages that I know.
+Thank yoy very much for this time and for the opportunity.
 ## Usage

 The project is based on GitHub API REST, with user data and repositories list with a filter that allows search them by name.
 The main page shows user information and repositories with the filter bar tool.
 ## Installation

 What do you need to install the software?